An Post Group Privacy Statement

 Right of Access

 You have a right to be given a copy of your Personal Data on request, subject to certain exceptions.
 Please note that we have the right to require that you identify yourself before we will respond to any access request.

-For more information, see our Access Request Policy.
+For more information, see our Data Access Policy

 Your Other Rights